Skip to main content

 4. Enter an optional reason for cancellation (80 characters or fewer if your store uses Adyen) and click Submit.

-5. After completing the cancellation in Zest, go to Shopify (or your ecommerce platform) and manually cancel any outstanding Child Orders.
+5. After completing the cancellation in Zest, go to your ecommerce platform and manually cancel any outstanding Child Orders.
 When asked about the refund, select Refund later — the refund has already been processed in Zest.

 6. If the order has reached your fulfillment center or 3PL, cancel it there as well.

-Note: If any Child Orders have already been pushed to Shopify for fulfillment, Zest will display a reminder after cancellation to cancel those orders manually.
+Note: If any Child Orders have already been pushed to your ecommerce platform for fulfillment, Zest will display a reminder after cancellation to cancel those orders manually.
 Act on that reminder before the order ships.

 How to Cancel Individual Recipients, or Child Orders